NIR Class 4000: "New Trains Two"

 The expanding economy led to increasing pressure to improve the rail network, with recommendations made in a debate in the Northern Ireland Assembly in May 2007.
 Among these was the purchase of rolling stock to replace the remaining Class 80 and Class 450 trains.
 Translink instituted the "New Trains 2010" (later renamed "New Trains Two") proposal for new trains, and decided that it needed to improve its service frequency to go with the associated infrastructure improvements, which would mean expanding the fleet.
 The proposal was that up to 20 trains would be purchased, which would replace the Class 450 and 80 units and expand the fleet by up to seven trains.
 The go-ahead was given on the publication of the draft budget of the Department for Regional Development, which allocated £137 million over three years to Translink, including for 20 trains.

 Translink issued the invitation to tender (ITT) in June 2008.
 Three firm offers were received: Bombardier Transportation offered the Class 172 Turbostar being built for operation on the British network; Hyundai Rotem a variant of the 22000 Class ICR purchased by Iarnród Éireann (ruled out because of NIR's desire to have units with 1/3 and 2/3 spaced doors); and CAF a variant of the Class 3000 units.
-The similarity with the existing sets led to CAF winning the bid in March 2009.
+In March 2009 CAF was awarded the contract for 20 three-car trains, with an option for 20 additional intermediate carriages.
 The first train was delivered in March 2011 and after testing it entered service in September 2011.

-In the summer of 2021, testing began on increased six-car sets using extra intermediate carriages.
+The final train was delivered to Belfast in July 2012.